4 Point Home Inspection: The Inspection You Need to Keep Your Homeowners Insurance

 For Florida Homes Over 40 Years Old

-Even if you have homeowners insurance now, your insurance company may require you to submit a 4-point inspection in order to maintain your policy.
-If you’re buying an older home, make sure the seller provides this inspection so you can confirm that you can get insurance.
+Even if you have homeowners insurance now, your insurance company may require you to submit a 4-point inspection to maintain your policy.
+If you're buying an older home, make sure the seller provides this inspection so you can confirm that you can get insurance.
 Check rates before you get to the closing.

 What Does The Inspection Rate

 The four points include HVAC (Heating, Ventilation, and Air Conditioning), electrical wiring and panels, plumbing connections and fixtures, and your roof.
 Insurance companies want to know what they are insuring.
 The four-point is a non-evasive inspection of the visible components of the four systems.
 Although this type of review may uncover safety issues, it is not a safety inspection.

 4-point inspections are pass or fail.
 The binary outcome is different than the Wind Mitigation Inspection.
 Your insurance company uses the 4-point inspection to decide whether they will offer coverage for your property at all.
 It is a binary outcome.

 Your home can fail inspection.
 Some reasons include: not having central heat and air, a damaged roof, aluminum wire (which is more likely overheat and cause a fire), polybutylene plumbing (which can burst), and a water heater over 18 years old (which can also break).